Pastors of Broadmead Baptist Church

 A major re-organisation took place in 1959.
 Set in motion by two visits from American Baptists, it was based on their all-age Sunday School.
 Eight groups met at 10 a.m. before 11 a.m.
 Family Worship and three Training Classes before 7 pm.
 Evening Gospel Service.
 This enabled parents to take their children out for the day without them missing Sunday School, and also gave the teachers more time with their families.
 The doubts about this change were answered by the sight of crowds streaming along otherwise empty streets on Sunday mornings.

-In all this, Broadmead had been guided by George Lane, but many felt that the time had now come for the Church to stand on its own feet.
+In all this, Broadmead had been guided by George Lane Baptist Church ( now Woodford Baptist Church), but many felt that the time had now come for the Church to stand on its own feet.
 A Committee was appointed to draw up a Constitution and the experience and counsel of the George Lane members, Harold Ling, Fred Mountier and Douglas Mason, were greatly appreciated.
 Then, for the year’s trial autonomy from September 1962, the Broadmead members of the Committee were confirmed as the founder-deacons.

 On the 12th October 1963, a crowded meeting gave thanks to God for all His benefits over the previous 17 years and prayed for His blessing on the future.
 A really effective production of the play ‘Gates of Hell’ brought home to all the need for holiness and obedience to the Lord’s guidance.
 The next day, Broadmead stood alone — but not alone — for the Church had the assurance of the presence of the Lord Himself.

-It has been a wonderful advantage to the fellowship to have its own printers.
+It was a wonderful advantage to the fellowship to have its own printers.
 First, Sid Denayer (who later helped in the printing shop at Claybury Hospital) performed wonders on our own vintage press!
 Then, for many years Ted Gibson produced the church magazine and much more, on his own machine.
-Latterly, Brian Ball has taken on this role.
+Later, Brian Ball took on this role.
 We are grateful to you for all this work so freely and faithfully undertaken.
-(It has been estimated that if everything they had printed had been buried under the car park.
-Cliff Thrower would not have to keep on organising us to re-surface.

 Once more the Church looked to Denis Hull to prepare plans for the new buildings.
 The outline specification was soon agreed — a fitting sanctuary for worship, space to meet with friends and visitors and, above all, ample classrooms for the Sunday School and youth departments.
 The original idea of an adaptable building with moveable walls to allow part of the worship space to be used for classes, was soon discarded, as was another plan for accommodation at first floor level over the entrance hall.